 Will a virgin forget her jewelry, a bride her veils?
 Yet my people have forgotten me for days without number!
 (Jeremiah 2:32 ULT) What virgin would forget her jewelry, and what bride would forget her veils?
-Yet my people have forgotten me for days without number (Go back to: Obadiah 1:3; 1:5; 1:8) Singular Pronouns that refer to Groups Description The Bible was written in Hebrew, Aramaic and Greek.
+Yet my people have forgotten me for days without number Referenced in: Obadiah 1:3; Obadiah 1:5; Obadiah 1:8 Singular Pronouns that refer to Groups Description The Bible was written in Hebrew, Aramaic and Greek.
 These languages have a singular form of "you" for when the word "you" refers to just one person, and a plural form for when the word "you" refers to more than one person.
 However, sometimes speakers in the Bible used the singular form of "you" even though they were speaking to a group of people.
-This is not obvious when you read the Bible in English because English does This page answers the question: How do I translate singular pronouns that refer to groups of people?
+This is not obvious when you read the Bible in English because English does not have different forms that indicate where "you" is singular and where This page answers the question: How do I translate singular pronouns that refer to groups of people?
 In order to understand this topic, it would be good to read: